TeamGloomy/TeamGloomy.github.io/pages/mydoc/Toolboards/SHT36-FD/fly_rrf_36_general.md

 This page covers any general information for the Fly-RRF-36 toolboard.
 It is currently available through [AliExpress](https://s.click.aliexpress.com/e/_DDCIc4t).
 This toolboard is only supported from firmware version 3.5 beta 4 and above.
-The Fly-RRF-36 is the first RP2040 based toolboard compatible with both Duet 3 boards and STM32H723, STM32H743 and STM32F4 boards with spican modules.
+The Fly-RRF-36 is the first RP2040 based toolboard compatible with both Duet 3 boards and STM32H723, STM32H743 and STM32F4 boards with spican modules running 3.5 beta 4 and above.

 ### Hardware Overview